Self-paced | K-8 Grade Teachers | 8 Modules

 Start and end this course at your convenience; there are no due dates.
 Our recommended pace is one module per week.
 Expect to spend around 24 hours playing, oh, we mean working 😉 on this course.

-Please note that there are requirements for taking this course.
-It is your responsibility to make sure that you have access to:
+Please note, it is your responsibility to make sure that you have access to:

 - Reliable Internet access